Inklings-io/selfauth/README.md

     ... where `https://example.com/auth/` is the URL you installed Selfauth to.
     (The exact location of your HTML `<head>` could be hidden in your CMS.
 Look for help in their documentation.
 Setting a HTTP Link header like `Link: <https://example.com/auth/>; rel="authorization_endpoint"` should work too.)

+You can delete the file `setup.php` if you want, but this is optional.
+It will not be able to save a new password for you once the setup is completed.

+## Changing your password

+To change your password, make sure the `setup.php` file is in place again and delete `config.php`.
+Then follow the steps under [Setup](#setup) again.

 ## How it works